-Figure 3.14: PDF uncertainties at $Q^2 = 1.9 \,\mathrm{GeV}^2$ as a function of x to illustrate the constraints from additional heavy quark sensitive measurements at LHeC.
+Figure 3.14: PDF uncertainties at $Q^2 = 1.9 \,\text{GeV}^2$ as a function of x to illustrate the constraints from additional heavy quark sensitive measurements at LHeC.
 Displayed is the gluon distribution on a logarithmic and linear scale.
 The yellow band illustrates the uncertainties of the nominal "LHeC inclusive" PDF, obtained in a 4+1 PDF fit.
+From the same dataset, results of the more flexible 5+1 fit (see text) are displayed as a cyan band.
 When further including LHeC measurements of F_2^c and F_2^b , the PDF fits yields uncertainties as displayed by the blue band.